krisheswaran/krisheswaran.github.io/_posts/2024-02-22-ai-chatbot-coding-frenemy.md

 fixed everything so that the tests were passing.
 Also, tools like _pylint_ made it easier to fix some of the smaller errors that my AI assistant had made with the formatting.
 In total, I had saved time on coding, but some of the magic and my trust in the LLM were diminished.
+Aarti saw my face, and asked how things were going with my new friend.
+Frenemy, I responded.

 Incidentally, as I was finishing up the code,
  [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy) had just